Best CBD for MCAS based on Research

 It's literally the litmus test for a legitimate product.

-We test every patch for the following:
+We test every batch for the following:

 - CBD levels